mnemnion/JLpeg.jl/Plans.md

 In fact, I'm going to start with a complete Set generator which just goes in order.
-This is the easiest way to demonstrate that the Unicode sets aren't producing any garbage or characters that obviously don't belong to the set.
+This is the easiest way to demonstrate that the Unicode sets aren't producing any garbage or characters that obviously don't belong to the set (which, as it turns out, they were).

-- [ ]  Generate Primitives
+- [#]  Generate Primitives
-  - [ ]  Generate PSets
+  - [X]  Generate PSets
-    - [ ]  Full generator
+    - [X]  Full generator
     - [ ]  Random-character generator
   - [ ]  Generate PChar
   - [ ]  Generate PAny(1)
     - [ ]  Random version should produce Unicode characters, some restricted ranges.
+    - [ ]  Careful with this on the instruction level, many/most AnyInst(1) will be
+           following a TestSet or TestChar, which of course we must generate instead.
 - [ ] Generate repetition
   - [ ]  "full reps" can expand every member within a set (when allowed, aka n ≥ 0)
   - [ ]  It would be fun to special case S"AZ"^+n, S"az"^+n, and variations, such